essandess/isp-data-pollution/README.md

 ## Headless

-`phantomjs` requires some graphical software, virtual or otherwise, so on a headless computer, you'll need the following system package and local package.
+`chromedriver` requires some graphical software, virtual or otherwise, so on a headless computer, you'll need the following system package and local package.

 If you're not using virtualenv (below) then run pip as sudo.